What we've done What we are doing

 Target progress

-In April 2023, we strengthened our target to 50-60% reduction by 2030 from a 2016 baseline.
+We have a target of reducing our GHG intensity by 50-60% by 2030 from a 2016 baseline.
 The target covers Scope 1 and Scope 2 gross operated and net equity emissions.
 Our Scope 1 and Scope 2 GHG emissions and emissions intensity calculations directly measure our performance and help us understand climate-related risk.
 Lower intensity assets are more resilient to policy, legal, technology and market risk.

-The company has already progressed toward meeting this target over the past several years.
-Between 2016 and 2023, we achieved a 36% intensity reduction on a target-related, gross operated basis through a combination of specific emissions reduction projects and portfolio changes.
-From 2024 to 2030, continued capital allocation actions are expected to have a combined impact of lowering GHG emissions intensity by roughly 14-24% as we increase production from assets with low intensity, such as those in the Permian Basin, and achieve reductions from near-term projects.
+The company has made significant progress toward this target.
+Between 2016 and 2025, we achieved a 52% intensity reduction on a target-related, gross operated basis, exceeding the lower end of our 50-60% target range five years ahead of plan through a combination of specific emissions reduction projects and portfolio changes.
+From 2025 to 2030, assuming a stable portfolio, continued capital allocation actions are expected to have a combined impact of lowering GHG emissions intensity by roughly 0-8% as we increase production from assets with low intensity, such as those in the Permian Basin, and achieve reductions from near-term projects.
 Our progress to date has not included the use of voluntary offsets.

 The target includes emissions that are related to production and excludes emissions from our aviation and polar tankers fleets.
 This may give rise to small differences between the intensity we report for our GHG target purposes and the intensity we report for our annual metrics.
 Since 2019, this difference has been less than 2%, or 1 kg CO2e/BOE.